sto3014/LRPureRAW/README.md

 metadata as the photos before they were change by the export.

 The standard export path from Lightroom to PureRAW is <user picture folder>/LR2PureRaw.
-You may change it in the PureRAW Original preset.
+You may change this in the PureRAW Original preset.

-Additionally there are three filter presets which may support your workflow:
+Additionally, there are three filter presets which may support your workflow:
 * PureRAW (candidate)
   Displays only photos which can be exported by the PureRAW Original preset
 * PureRAW (excluded)